stardust-xs/cheat_sheet/git/basics.md

 ### Adding GPG Key

 Adding GPG key is a **totally optional** step.
-I honestly don't know what exactly it does, but I what I am aware off is the fact that adding a GPG key marks your commit as *`Verified`* in the commit history.
+I honestly don't know what exactly it does, but I what I am aware off is the fact that adding a GPG key marks your commit as <button  style="color:green">Verified</button> in the commit history.

 <p align="center">
   <img src="https://github.com/xames3/cheat_sheet/blob/assets/media/git-add-gpg.png?raw=true">